Which Is Worse To Have In Your Lewisville Home; Centipedes Or Millipedes?

 It is important to point out that we do have one type of centipede in Texas that can sting: the Texas redheaded centipede.
 There is no doubt that this is the worst of all.
 Not only can one of these centipedes be 6 ½ inches long, but can also deliver painful bites.
 Fortunately, they don't commonly get into homes, and prefer desert regions.

 For some people, having hundreds or thousands of tiny crawling insects enter their home over and over again makes millipedes the worst of the two.
 While millipedes can't survive inside your home, they can get in and die, which makes them an irritating clean-up chore.

 If you are aware that centipedes are predators that will kill some pests that can be dangerous to you and your family, you might prefer them to millipedes.
 So, millipedes may become worst, simply because they're not the best.
 But you should never trust centipedes to take care of your pest problems for you.
-They lack the diligence and professionalism of a licensed pest management professional—plus, human professionals only have two legs, and they don't scare you when you flick your light on at 2:00 in the morning.
+They lack the diligence and professionalism of a licensed pest management professional—plus, our professionals won't scare you when you flick your light on at 2:00 AM.